 But Geraldine understood the business had to adapt to survive.
 With normal footfall evaporating, she knew she had to go “outside the counter” to build a new customer base.
 Excel developed an impressive new website as they refocused the business around a new collection and delivery service.

-Geraldine and her family have diversified the business to provide cleaning services for companies moving or switching office.
+Throughout the pandemic, Geraldine and her family have diversified the business to provide cleaning services for companies moving or switching office.
 They have expanded their dedicated corporate service and are providing delivery services for employees working remotely.
 They deep clean curtains and upholstery at nursing homes.
 As Geraldine puts it: “Everything has changed and we have to adapt: the customers are not coming through the doors anymore so we have to go to them.”

 In spite of their own difficulties, when the pandemic hit Geraldine and her family immediately leapt to the aid of the frontline workers, providing free laundry and dry cleaning services for nurse, guards and other employees at the coalface of the war against the virus.

 “It was the least we could do and we had the time to be able to do it for them,” says Geraldine.
 “They [frontline workers] are the real heroes of these strange times and it was also very good for our own morale to be able to do something positive for the community when there can be so much negativity around.”

 Excel Dry Cleaners is also providing a free service for people who have found themselves out of work as a result of the pandemic.
 “If anyone is unemployed and needs a suit or outfit cleaned for a job interview we’ll do it for free,” said Geraldine.
 “What goes around comes around.
 Hopefully they’ll remember us if their interview is successful.”

 Despite the obvious challenges ahead, Geraldine is very optimistic for the future and believes traditional businesses such as Excel can survive and thrive if they can adapt to the post-pandemic reality.